 The Titan who introduced mankind to fire, originally used only by the Gods, and is punished for it.

-- Fate Worse than Death: He's chained to Typhon's hand, exposed to the blizzards and there's a giant buzzard of Zeus' which keeps eating his bowels every single day since they grow back.
+- Fate Worse than Death: As punishment for giving mortals fire, he's chained to Typhon's hand, exposed to the blizzards and there's a giant buzzard of Zeus' which keeps eating his liver every single day since it grows back every single night.

 - Kill It with Fire: Only the Fire of Olympus can destroy his immortality.